grifart/nette-scoped-di/README.md

 # Danger zone

-There are some cases, when you need to break the pattern of beeing insulated from the model.
+Sometimes, you need to break the pattern of being insulated from the model.
 See [danger zone](DANGERZONE.md).